ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 ## Sequences
 In order to model sequences, we need to be able to handle variable-length (non-fixed length) sequences.
 They also need to track long-term dependencies, where a variable at a smaller time step may influence an outcome near the end of the time steps.
 Order needs to be maintained, and parameters need to be shared across the sequence.

+### Predict the Next Word
+This is an example for a sequencing problem.
+Imagine we have this sentence:
+""